The Sangamon River outside Mahomet, Illinois.

 Tilings

-Coupled Tiling
+Coupled Tilings

 Domino interactions

-Box Ball
+Stochastic Box Ball System

 We consider a faulty box-ball system in which there is probability \(\varepsilon_p\) that a ball is not picked up by the carrier and probability \(\varepsilon_d\) that the ball is not dropped from the carrier.
 Define a vector of inter-ball spacings as shown below: